 The judicial system draws inspiration from continental European civil law, with Anglo-Saxon influences.

 |Yokohama||3 778 318||inhab.||2020|

 |Population by age and gender (% - 2020)|

 Average life expectancy and the population percentage of the elderly are among the highest in the world.
 There are several small of autochthonous ethnic groups, such as the Ainu on the island of Hokkaidō, continually discriminated against and only officially recognized by Parliament on 12 June 2008.

 |Foreigners, total||2 933 137||units||2019|

 In 2021, the country emerged from the recession following the trade shrinking due to COVID-19.
 This fitted in with a narrative of economic deceleration, thanks largely to a tax increase on consumables in October 2019.
-The programme followed by the government of the Liberal Democratic Party to boost economic growth is based on an expansive monetary policy, accompanied in 2016-17 by negative interest rates, tax breaks and hefty public investment.
+The programme followed by the government of the Liberal Democratic Party to boost economic growth is based on an expansive monetary policy, accompanied by negative interest rates, fiscal stimulus and hefty public investment since 2016.
 This proved beneficial to exports but also raised inflation, hence labour costs went up, sparking difficulties for certain sectors such as construction.
 Added to this, is a chronic shortage of manpower; to find a solution, on 1 April 2019, a new immigration law was enacted that makes moving easier for some categories of foreign workers.
 In 2014, value-added tax was raised from 5% to 8%, up to 10% in 2019, to increase state proceeds and lower the high deficit.
-A further increase (up to 10%) was postponed until 2019 in order not to depress growth even more, but the very high public debt (about 235% of the GDP), the highest in the world, weighs on the country’s future.
+A further increase (up to 10%) was postponed until 2019 in order not to depress growth even more, but the very high public debt (about 237% of the GDP), the highest in the world, weighs on the country’s future.

 |Agricultural prod. index (2004-06=100)||92.1||index||2016|